- play_arrow Overview

 When a DNS packet is detected as tunneled, the SRX Series Firewall can take permit, deny or sinkhole action.

-DNS Tunneling detection is available only with ATP Cloud premium license.
+DNS Tunneling detection is available only with ATP Cloud license.
+For feature specific licensing information, see Software Licenses for ATP Cloud.

 SRX Series Firewall exports the tunneling metadata to Juniper ATP Cloud.
 To view the DNS tunneling detections, log in to Juniper ATP Cloud Web portal and navigate to Monitor > DNS.
 Click on the Tunnel tab to view the DNS tunnel detections as shown in Figure 1.
 You can click on a domain name to view more details of the hosts that have contacted the domain.